viccherubini/dbmigrator/README.md

 	dbmigrator create create-table-users
 	dbmigrator create create-table-users create-table-products insert-default-data

+The second command will create three empty migration scripts.

 The _create_ method also has a few other niceties.
 If you create a script with the prefix __create-table__ followed by a table name, the __tearDown__ method will automatically have the code to drop that table.
 Thus calling: